ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/jsonld.md

 URIs in the `@context` SHOULD resolve to a useful human readable page.
 Where this is not possible - for example if the URI resolves to an RDF ontology file, a human-readable URI SHOULD be provided using a [sameAs] description.

 For example.
-The `@id` URI <http://purl.org/ontology/bibo/interviewee> from the [BIBO ontology](http://neologism.ecs.soton.ac.uk/bibo.html) ontology itends to resolve to an ontology file, which is not useful for humans, however the HTML section <http://neologism.ecs.soton.ac.uk/bibo.html#interviewee> is human-readable.
+The `@id` URI <http://purl.org/ontology/bibo/interviewee> from the [BIBO ontology] ontology intends to resolve to an ontology file, which is not useful for humans, however the HTML section <http://neologism.ecs.soton.ac.uk/bibo.html#interviewee> is human-readable.

 ```json